andreapavoni/ttfm_bot/README.md

 Admins are users which were previously configured on the bot to run commands on it.

-- `!dj` tells the bot to jump on the stage and starts playing songs
+- `!dj` tells the bot to jump on the stage and starts playing songs, or jump off if it's already djing
-- `!autodj+` and `!autodj-` respectively enables/disables autodj mode
+- `!autodj on|off` enables/disables autodj mode
 - `!snag` tells the bot to snag the current playing song
-- `!autosnag+` and `!autosnag-` respectively enables/disables automatic snag
+- `!autosnag on|off` enables/disables automatic snag
 - `!bop` tells the bot to bop for the current playing song
-- `!autobop+` and `!autobop-` respectively enables/disables automatic bop
+- `!autobop on|off` enables/disables automatic bop
 - `!fan username` and `!unfan username` respectively fan/unfan the specified `username`
+- `!padd name` creates a new playlist
+- `!pdel name` deletes a playlist
+- `!pls` lists available playlists
+- `!prm` removes the current playing song from the current playlist
+- `!pc name` switch playlist

 ### Moderators